sempernow/k8s-vanilla-ha-rhel9/security/tls/README.md

-## AD CS
+## TLS : AD CS

+By default,
-AD CS of default Windows Server 2019 accepts only RSA type CSRs.
+the AD CS role of Windows Server 2019 provides only RSA type TLS certificates.

-Success at obtaining a TLS certificate for web server usage from AD CS web form of its Certificate Server at `https://dc1.lime.lan/certsrv/`
+We successfully obtained a TLS certificate for web server usage from AD CS web form of its Certificate Server at `https://dc1.lime.lan/certsrv/`

-It responds with two certificates (end-entity and full-chain cert), both __in PKCS#7 format__ (.p7b), and so must be converted to PEM for use in most servers.
+The server responds with two (end-entity and full-chain) certificates, both __in PKCS#7 format__ (`.p7b`), and so must be converted to PEM for use in most servers.
-Their odd format is useful only at Microsoft and other legacy or non-standard servers such as Apache Tomcat.
+Their odd format is useful only at Microsoft IIS and other legacy or non-standard servers such as Apache Tomcat.

 - `certnew.p7b`